szalaiit/bitlocker_filter/README.md

 https://www.youtube.com/watch?v=qKhrvG8v6TY&t=522s

- It could be a good idea to tune your car based on the following formula:
+ It could be a good idea to tune your car based on the following formula

 (Max – Min) * W%) – Min = Setting

-To get the middle values your settings.
+to get the middle values your settings.
 But in general, I like my cars to set up a bit softer than the middle value.

 Depends on what surface do I want to use my car, I like to change the setting by the same ratio on every component.